Updated: Jun 2

 Here are some suggested steps to follow if you want to try this out:

-Mix the pigment with something like paint or glue and apply it to the surface of your choice.
+Mix the pigment with something like paint, glue, or mod podge and apply it to the surface of your choice.
 You might need to do some experimenting here.
-I used white Elmer's glue (about 1/4 cup) and mixed it with about 1/4 tsp of pigment powder.
-This was more than enough to cover one sheet of paper and a plastic water bottle.
-I had a lot leftover.
-I used a regular foam brush to apply the glue/pigment mixture.
-I used glue because I thought that it might dry clear, but it didn't (probably because the pigment itself has an opaque white color.
+At first, I used white Elmer's glue (about 1/4 cup) and mixed it with about 1/4 tsp of pigment powder, this was more than enough to coat a few sheets of paper with a lot leftover.
+I used glue because I thought that it might dry clear, but it didn't because the pigment itself has an opaque white color.
 Now- I highly recommend trying Mod Podge (thanks Cate!).
 Mod Podge was much easier to paint with.
 You can use anything from foam paint brushes to ink rollers to paint your pigment + mod podge mix.
 Keri tried mixing the pigment with white tempura paint and that worked as well (see some of her images below).
 Note: I tried mixing this pigment with screenprinting ink and it lost its color-changing properties.
 I suggest experimenting with small quantities of paint/pigment first before mixing up a big batch!

 Let your painted surface dry

 In the meantime, find a UV LED light or UV pen.
 I had some small UV LEDs handy but I found that when they were powered by a small coin cell battery, they weren't quite bright enough to make a dramatic color change.
 Instead, I ordered a pen like this.
 I also tried these smaller pens, they're great for "drawing" with UV light and they're also a little cheaper if you're ordering materials for a class.
 The only downside is that you can't replace the battery once it runs out so they are single use.
 You can also use sunlight!
 I did some experiments where I tried to "catch" patterns of light and shadow coming in through my windows.